billwiliams/NLP/autocorrect/README.md

  The function `edit_one_letter()`  return all the possible single edits that can be done on the string. the `edit_two_letters` function  returns a set of words that are two edits away

+## suggesting spelling suggestions

+using  `edit_two_letters` function to get a set of all the possible 2 edits on input word. we then use those strings to get the most probable word  meant to type a.k.a your typing suggestion.

+<a name='ex-10'></a>
+ `get_corrections`,  returns a list of zero to n possible suggestion tuples of the form (word, probability_of_word).

+ The 'suggestion algorithm'  follows this logic:
+* If the word is in the vocabulary, suggest the word.
+* Otherwise, if there are suggestions from `edit_one_letter` that are in the vocabulary, use those.
+* Otherwise, if there are suggestions from `edit_two_letters` that are in the vocabulary, use those.
+* Otherwise, suggest the input word.*
+* The idea is that words generated from fewer edits are more likely than words with more edits.